Demographics of Asian Americans: Education

 Asian Americans have the highest educational attainment of any racial group in the country; about 49.8% of them have at least a bachelor's degree.
 Since the 1990s, Asian American students often have the highest math averages in standardized tests such as the SAT and GRE.
 Their combined scores are usually higher than those of white Americans.
 The proportion of Asian Americans at many selective educational institutions exceeds the national population rate.
 Asians constitute around 10–20 percent of those attending Ivy League and other elite universities.
-Asian Americans are the largest racial group on seven of the nine University of California campuses, are the largest racial group of undergraduates in the system, and make up more than a quarter of graduate and professional students.
+Asian Americans are a plurality on six of the nine University of California undergraduate campuses, are the largest racial group of undergraduates in the system, and make up more than a quarter of graduate and professional students.
 Asian Americans are more likely to attend college, are more likely to apply to competitive colleges, and have significantly higher college completion level than other races.
 According to a poll targeting Asian Americans in 14 states and the District of Columbia conducted by the Asian American Legal Defense and Education Fund in 2013, 40 percent of Asian Americans have a college degree, with almost a quarter of them having achieved an education attainment greater than a bachelor's degree.
 That same year, Asian Americans in their late thirties had the highest percentage (65%) of college graduates for that age group than any other race or ethnicity in the United States.
 These high education attainment statistics contribute to a stereotype of academic and vocational excellence for Asian Americans.